supposedly/booksy/static/d+ds.md

       unique ID of the requested media in yet another field on the checkout screen.
          #) If the requested media for whatever reason has no accessible
-            barcode, then the operator is able to look it up in the database by title, author, or any other potentially- identifying traits.
+            barcode, then a chieftain may be called over to remove it from circulation
          #) If the requested media cannot presently be found in the
             database BUT the user would like to donate it, then a chieftain has the ability to add it into the system; the web